 The divorce process is stressful enough.
-Whilst getting a Decree Absolute legally ends a marriage, many do not realise that obtaining a divorce does not bring to an end the financial links between divorcing couples.
+Many do not realise that obtaining a divorce does not bring to an end the financial links between divorcing couples.

 The only way to ensure a former spouse can’t pursue a claim is to obtain an order from the Court which includes a clean break clause.
 This is often done within the context of agreeing the division of such assets as divorcing couples have at the time of their separation; but not always.